A deep fried delicacy, which has seasoned blanched

 For outer crisp layer:

-1 large packet of chips, I like uncle chips so used them,
+1 large packet of chips, I like uncle chips so used them, you can try any other as per your preference.

 Oil for deep frying